Denmark Weather, climate and geography

 Best time to visit

-The Faroe Islands are under the influence of the warm current of the Gulf Stream, and they enjoy a very mild climate for the latitude.
-Winters are warm, but the islands are cloudy, windy and wet throughout the year.
-Summers are cool, but with little sunshine.
+Weather in the Faroe Islands: The Faroe Islands are under the influence of the warm current of the Gulf Stream, as such they enjoy a very mild climate despite its latitude.
+Winters are mild, but the islands are often cloudy, windy and cool throughout the year.
+Summers are cool, but with long hours of daylight.

 Weather in Greenland: Greenland has an Arctic climate, with low humidity making temperatures feel warmer than expected.
 However, average temperatures in summer seldom exceed 10°C (50°F).

 You can also follow the link and see the weather in Copenhagen and the best time to visit Copenhagen guide for more information.

 As Denmark borders the North Sea and the Baltic Sea, it means the weather often changes, so pack a jacket and a raincoat if you're visiting in summer.
 Waterproof gear and extra layers are a must in autumn.
 Heavyweight for winter months and mediumweight is suitable for spring.

 Located south of Norway and southwest of Sweden, Denmark is the smallest Scandinavian country.
 The country consists of the peninsula of Jutland (which is north of Germany) and over 400 islands of various sizes, some inhabited and linked to the mainland by ferry or bridge.
 The landscape consists mainly of low-lying, fertile countryside broken by beech woods, small lakes and fjords.